momentum-xyz/docs/docs/create-your-odyssey/create-your-account.md

 On the pop up screen, follow the instructions (e.g. enter your password if using the MetaMask wallet).

+Once completed, you have connected your wallet and will proceed to step 2 of the Log in screen.

 ## Step 4

-You have now connected your wallet, and ready to set up your Odyssey account!
+You are now ready to set up your Odyssey account!

+On step 2 of your Log in screen you must enter your Name and may also choose an image as a Profile Picture.

+Press on "Start your journey" when you're ready to take off!

+This will take you to the Explorer screen.